UN team: Myanmar military chiefs should face ‘genocide’ case

 Adding into their assessment: The extreme brutality of the crimes; “hate rhetoric” and specific speech by perpetrators and military commanders; policies of exclusion against Rohingya people; an “oppressive context;” and the “level of organization indicating a plan for destruction.”

-The investigators cited six Myanmar military leaders by name as “priority subjects” for possible prosecution, led by the commander-in-chief, Min Aung Hlaing.
+The investigators cited six Myanmar military leaders as “priority subjects” for possible prosecution, including Commander-in-Chief Min Aung Hlaing.
 A longer list of names is to be kept in the office of the U.N. human rights chief for possible use in future judicial proceedings.
 The United States and European Union have already slapped sanctions on some Myanmar military leaders, though Min Aung Hlaing is not among them.

+“The main perpetrator, the people that we want the spotlight on, is the Tatmadaw,” said mission member Radhika Coomaraswamy, a Sri Lankan former U.N. undersecretary-general, referring to Myanmar’s military.

+Christopher Sidoti, an Australian human rights expert, acknowledged that no “smoking gun” linked the six military leaders directly to orders to carry out genocide, but pointed to inferences of their role based on a strict chain of command in Myanmar.

-The authors called for the creation of a special body, or “mechanism,” to keep watch on the still-evolving human rights situation in Myanmar.
+They called for the creation of a special body, or “mechanism,” to keep watch on the still-evolving human rights situation in Myanmar.
 They said the United Nations‘ own role in the country since 2011 should be reviewed to see if the world body did all it could to prevent such a crisis.

 They also faulted Aung San Suu Kyi for not using her role as head of Myanmar’s government, nor her “moral authority” - she is a Nobel peace prize laureate - to stop the events in embattled Rakhine state.

+Forum-Asia, an advocacy group, called the report “significant” and said the United Nations needed to heed its call.

 Copyright © 2018 The Washington Times, LLC.

-Note: A previous version of this story was corrected to reflect that Myanmar is not a member of the Human Rights Council.